 AspenTech devotes substantial resources to increasing the penetration of its products within existing customers.
 AspenTech has developed global technology partnerships with a select group of customers that use modeling extensively, whereby they meet on a regular basis with AspenTech's senior technical and managerial staffs to help shape technical direction.
-Current global technology partners include Air Products & Chemicals, Inc., BASF AG, Daicel Chemical Industries, Ltd., The Dow Chemical Company, E.I. du Pont de Nemours & Company, Inc., Elf Atochem, General Electric Company, Hoechst AG, Hoechst Celanese Corporation, Huls AG, Mitsubishi Chemical Corporation, Rhone-Poulenc Industrialisation and Union Carbide Chemicals and Plastics Company, Inc.

 AspenTech licenses its software products at a substantial discount to universities that agree to use such products in teaching and research, in order to stimulate future demand once the students enter the workplace.
-Currently, more than 350 universities use its software products in undergraduate instruction.
+Currently, more than 450 universities use its software products in undergraduate instruction.